 Photographing the natural beauty and biological uniqueness of the Pine Barrens always lures me into its broad expanse.
-Snow falling in the Pine Barrens is such an occasion.
+Snowing in the Pine Barrens is such an occasion.

 I selected this image because it is one of those rare experiences when I was fortunate enough to be perched on the edge of a new weather front.